slingr-stack/google-drive-package/README.md

 # Overview

-The Google Drive endpoint is a package which means that all users in the same organization will share the same connection to the package.

-This endpoint allows direct access to the [Google Drive API](https://developers.google.com/drive/api/reference/rest/v3), through a service account; however, it provides shortcuts and helpers for most common use cases.
+This package allows direct access to the [Google Drive API](https://developers.google.com/drive/api/reference/rest/v3), through a Client ID OAuth 2.0 account; however, it provides shortcuts and helpers for most common use cases.
 Also, you can see [Google Drive Documentation](https://developers.google.com/drive/api/guides/about-files) for more information.

-Some features available in this endpoint are:
+Some features available in this package are:

 - Authentication and authorization
 - Direct access to the Google Drive API